ctm/mb2-doc/src/games.md

 the most popular combinations of core games with options.
-There is no requirement for a combination of a core game and options to be present in `GAMES` for that combination to be used in a tournament structure or ring game, so mb2 is already dealing more than fifty-six different variants, but some of the differences are so small that it's hard to argue they're different games.
+There is no requirement for a combination of a core game and options to be present in `GAMES` for that combination to be used in a tournament structure or ring game, so mb2 is already dealing more than fifty-eight different variants, but some of the differences are so small that it's hard to argue they're different games.